Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Simulation Studies

-We simulate $S\, =\, 500$ sample paths, with events aggregated into observation periods of width $\Delta\in \{0.1,\, 0.5,\, 1.0,\, 5.0\}$.
-The censoring time $T\, =\, 200$ was chosen to yield an average of approximately $2,\!000$ events in a sample path.
-The PMMH algorithm is run for $N\, =\, 30,\!000$ iterations, with the approximate MLE of each parameter taken to be the median of the resulting sample.
+The events are then aggregated into observation periods of fixed width $\Delta\in \{0.1, 0.5, 1.0\}$.
+The true parameter yields an average of approximately $10.5$ events per unit time.
+The PMMH algorithm is run for $10,\!000$ iterations, with the approximate MLE for each parameter taken to be the median of the resulting sample.
 The upper and lower $2.5$ percentile points define the approximate 95\% Wald confidence interval, with the width of the interval divided by $2\Phi^{-1}(0.975)$ to be the estimated standard error of the approximate MLE.
-The case of $\Delta\, =\, 0$ is also considered, corresponding to knowledge of exact event times, for which the log-likelihood is explicitly known.
-The MLE is therefore available via minimisation of the negative log-likelihood function, with estimates of the standard error obtained by taking the square roots of the diagonal entries of the inverse Hessian matrix.
-The MLE is computed numerically using the \texttt{optimize} function from the \texttt{julia} package \texttt{Optim}.
-The Hessian is also computed numerically in \texttt{julia}, using the \texttt{hessian} function from the \texttt{ForwardDiff} package.
-Letting $n_1$ and $n_2$ be the total number of type 1 and type 2 events, respectively, each chain is initialised at $\nu_0\, =\, \big(n_1/2T,\, n_2/2T\big)$, which naively assumes that half of the observations are background events.
-The initial branching ratio matrix is given by $(\eta_0)_{1,1}\, =\, (\eta_0)_{2,2}\, =\, 0.6$ and $(\eta_0)_{1,2}\, =\, (\eta_0)_{2,1}\, =\, 0.2$, chosen such that the self-excitation effects are stronger than the cross-excitation effects.
+Letting $n_1$ and $n_2$ be the total number of type 1 and type 2 events, respectively, each chain is initialised with $\nu_0 = \big(n_1/2T, n_2/2T\big)$ and the initial branching ratio $\eta_0$ has diagonal entries of $0.3$ and off-diagonals of $0.2$, which naively assumes that half of the observations are background events.
 All $\beta_{i,j}$ terms are initialised at $1$.
-Estimates are also computed using only the data to a shortened censoring time of $T\, =\, 100$ to assess the improvement in estimation quality with additional data.

-The results are summarised in Table~\ref{tab:simulation_experiment}, which reports the mean approximate MLE over the 500 simulated paths (Est), the empirical standard error of the 500 estimates (SE), the mean of the standard error estimates computed using the approximate confidence interval as previously described ($\widehat{\text{SE}}$) and the empirical coverage probability of the approximate confidence intervals (CP).
-Identical experiments are also conducted on the set of $500$ sample paths, but without enforcing the condition that $\beta_{1, 2}\, =\, \beta_{1, 1}$ and $\beta_{2, 1}\, =\, \beta_{2, 2}$, which increases the difficulty of the inference problem.
-The results are summarised in Table~\ref{tab:full_sim_experiment} in \ref{app:B_sim_exp}.
+The case of $\Delta = 0$ is also considered, corresponding to knowledge of exact event times, for which the log-likelihood is explicitly known.
+The MLE is therefore obtained by minimising the negative log-likelihood function, with estimates of the standard error obtained by taking the square roots of the diagonal entries of the inverse Hessian matrix.
+Estimates are also computed using only the data to a shortened censoring time of $T = 400$ to assess the improvement in estimation quality with additional data.
+The results are summarised in Table~\ref{tab:pmmh_sim_exp}, which reports the mean approximate MLE over the 500 simulated paths (Est), the empirical standard error of the 500 estimates (SE), the mean of the standard error estimates computed using the approximate confidence interval as previously described ($\widehat{\text{SE}}$) and the empirical coverage probability of the approximate confidence intervals (CP).